preloader

 Overview

-This guide illustrates how you can integrate the Microcks Jenkins plugin keep Microcks in-sync withe your API specifications and integrate tests stages within your Jenkins CI/CD pipelines.
+This guide illustrates how you can integrate the Microcks Jenkins plugin to keep Microcks in sync with your API specifications and integrate test stages within your Jenkins CI/CD pipelines.
 This plugin allows your Jenkins builds and jobs to import API Artifacts into a Microcks instance and to launch new Tests.
 It uses Service Account and so it’s definitely worth the read 😉

 The Microcks Jenkins plugin has its own GitHub repository and its own lifecycle.